albanpuech/risky-biscuits-project/README.md

 Having unraveled the preliminary layers of our investigation into the impact of climate trends on beer reviews, we now pivot our analytical lens toward the world of beer types.

-The initial exploration revealed how overall, taste, aroma, appearance, and palate ratings are influenced by climatic conditions.
+The initial exploration revealed how **overall**, **taste**, **aroma**, **appearance**, and **palate** ratings are influenced by climatic conditions.
 However, understanding the nuanced relationship between climate and beer preference requires a deeper look into the styles of beers.
 Do users from certain climates have preferences for certain beers?

 There exist a lot of beer styles.
 In our dataset only, there were 104 of them.
 To have a more meaningful analysis we mapped them to 10 general styles.
 The ten styles are: Lager, Pale Ale, Blonde Ale, Brown Ale, IPA, Wheat beer, Porter, Stout, Sour Ale, Scottish Ale.